px307/maker/README.md

 Taking ideas from other patterns for dependency injection like Resource Locator, Abstract Factory, Factory Methods, Spring IOC Container and the singleton pattern implementation with java enums.
 I tried to implement the things that I found useful from these patterns but with the goal of reducing the number of components and the overhead when loading the IOC container.

-One of the differences between Maker and Resource/Service Locator is the use of hard instead of weak references, it does not use a map or dictionary to register resources but enum values.
-Java enum types provide an easy way for creating objects called enum constants or enum values, those objects are instantiated when the enum class is loaded and initialized by the class loader in a sort of lazy initialization when one of the enum constants is referenced.
+One of the differences between Maker and Resource/Service Locator is that it does not use a map or dictionary to register resources, the resources are constructed via enum values.
+Java enum types provide an easy way for creating objects called enum constants or enum values, those objects are instantiated when the enum class is loaded and initialized by the class loader in a sort of lazy initialization when one of the enum constants is referenced, the created instances can be either singleton or protype (new instance created every time the enum is called) instances.

 I find this pattern/framework good for java mobile applications that cannot support a heavy framework for DI like Guice or Spring.